CapeCodeInc/Unit-Converter/README.md

 in the class Test.
 If the conversion yields a number, the same conversion is run back to verify the result.
 In cases of incorrect input the library yielded the "double.NaN" result.
 In all other cases the conversion has been reversible.

 ## Future Development
 Part of the intention was to demonstrate handling of text input.
 Converting text input into scientific language for further software development would make for a good class library project on its own.
 Here it brings limitations to the intended use for converting between pairs of units.
 For example some units and their prefixes have Greek symbols.
 The use of enums to represent resource data was intended to simplify the extensibility of the library, but in the present it complicates matters while there is little performance enhancement.
-Further, in other projects the data to convert will typically exist as numbers and unit information.
-In the future I will atttempt to separate text input and provide text output.
+Furthermore, in the projects taht might use the library, the data to convert will typically exist as numbers and unit information.
+In the future I will atttempt to separate text input and provide text output, in another library.
 This will also make the business part run faster, and simplify use.
 It is not inconceivable that the library could provide a static environment that does not need to be instantiated when used in other prograns.